xelacast/consequence/README.md

 #### Required api keys

 NOTE: Insert clerk KEYs, activate DB, and turn on development environment before you create your first account on the clerk dashboard.
-The app will be waiting for a signal from clerks websocket connection to mirror the clerk account in the db.
+The app will be waiting for a signal from clerks websocket connection to sync clerk users to the db.

 2nd NOTE: